 1. Base your first response on how your child asks

 If your child asks politely, praise your child for using good manners.
 This sends the message that you’ll always pay attention when your child uses good manners – even if you don’t always say ‘yes’.
-This kind of response is more likely to produce good manners in the future.

 3. Pause and decide